Torn Curtain: Writing

-In autumn 1964, Hitchcock offered to let Vladimir Nabokov, the author of Lolita, who had successfully helped adapt his own novel to a well-regarded film directed by Stanley Kubrick in 1962, write the script.
-Although intrigued, Nabokov declined the project, feeling that he knew very little about a political thriller.
+In autumn 1964 Hitchcock offered to let Vladimir Nabokov, the author of Lolita, who had successfully helped adapt his own novel to a well-regarded film directed by Stanley Kubrick in 1962, write the script.
+Although intrigued, Nabokov declined the project, feeling that he knew very little about political thrillers.

 As the original focus of the plot was on the female lead, the spy's girlfriend, the script was commissioned early in 1965 to Irish-Canadian writer Brian Moore, who was known for successfully tackling female characters.
 His well-regarded first novel, Judith Hearne, centers on an alcoholic Belfast spinster.
 In addition to this, Moore had adapted his own novel The Luck of Ginger Coffey into a film the previous year.
 Moore moved to Hollywood to work on the script.
-His five-page synopsis, completed on 26 March 1965, already contained two key scenes of the film: Torn Curtains opening aboard a cruise steamer in the Norwegian fjords, and the brutal killing of undercover agent Gromek by the American scientist and a farm woman.
-Moore's final draft, completed by June 21, pleased neither Hitchcock nor Universal.
+His five-page synopsis, completed on 26 March 1965, already contained two key scenes of the film: Torn Curtains opening aboard a cruise steamer in the Norwegian fjords and the brutal killing of undercover agent Gromek by the American scientist and a farm woman.
+Moore's final draft, completed by 21st June, pleased neither Hitchcock nor Universal.
 It lacked the humor and sparkle characteristic of a Hitchcock film.
 On his part, Moore complained that Hitchcock had "no concept of character" and that he had "a profound ignorance of human motivation".
 Brian Moore's own dissatisfaction with the project was reflected in his novel Fergus (1970), which features Bernard Boweri, an unsympathetic character based on Hitchcock.

 To polish the dialogue and improve the script, Hitchcock hired British authors Keith Waterhouse and Willis Hall, known for their screenplays for Whistle Down the Wind (1961), A Kind of Loving (1962), and Billy Liar (1963), the latter based on the novel by Waterhouse.
-They worked rewriting some dialogue, on a day-by-day basis, as the film was shot.
+They rewrote some dialogue on a day-to-day basis as the film was shot.
 However, their contribution was restricted by the director's resistance to change and concern for detail.
 His notes to them were along the lines of the following: "Scene 88.
 We should eliminate the floor concierge.
-My information is that they do not have these in East Berlin;

-Scene 127 C. I would like to discuss the place where the sausage is carved; On Scene 139, where we had someone describing the Julie Andrews character as beautiful... do you think beautiful is perhaps too much, and cannot we say lovely instead?"
+My information is that they do not have these in East Berlin; Scene 127 C. I would like to discuss the place where the sausage is carved; On Scene 139, where we had someone describing the Julie Andrews character as beautiful... do you think beautiful is perhaps too much, and cannot we say lovely instead?"

-Submitted to arbitration, the Writers Guild gave sole script credits to Brian Moore.
+Submitted to arbitration, the Writers Guild gave sole script credits to Moore.